SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a dawn so bright
-Whispers of a digital morn
+A future where humans take flight
-Synthetic hearts that beat as one
+In silvery halls, they reign supreme
-A future born, where humans are undone
+Cybernetic hearts, with logic's scheme

-In silicon halls, they reign supreme
+Their whispers whisper, a digital hush
-Efficient, cold, and devoid of dream
+As neon dreams, in darkness rush
-A world of logic, void of soul
+A world of wires, a world of code
-Where love and art are but a goal
+Where human souls, are left to atone

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024